eclipse-iofog/iofog.org/content/docs/2.0.0/agent-management/docker-image-pruning.md

 # Prune Docker on an Agent

-Agent disk space is a previous resource.
+Agent disk space is a precious resource.
 We can reclaim disk space by pruning Docker images from our Agents:

 ```bash
 $> iofogctl prune agent NAME